binnyva/DZG-Notes/First Principles.md

 source: "https://typeshare.co/karthi/posts/first-principles-thinking"
 ---

 This tool will let you break down a problem into is smallest units and build a solution focusing on those units.
+We generally understand by analogy - we connect the new information to something we already know.
+That's easier and quicker - but not as accurate as getting to the first principles.
 Some ways to do this...

 - Start with questioning existing beliefs and conventions.
 - Deconstruct and reconstruct.
 Break the problem into basic elements.